-Mail your official transcript from the university/institution along with the testing and processing fee of $125 (CAN), for each of the three courses, in the form of a cheque made payable to GRMI.
+Mail proof of enrollment in a course from the university/institution along with the testing and processing fee of $125 (CAN), for each of the three courses, in the form of a cheque made payable to GRMI.
 GRMI will issue testing center location options

 and access instructions via email for the course exam.

 Once the candidate receives a passing score on all three exams, GRMI will issue a CRM designation completion certificate.

 Mailing address: GRMI, 5 Bryant Park, 13th Floor, New York, NY 10018As of July 1, 2016, candidates are no longer required to complete a course before submitting documentation to arrange for access to the standardized exam.
 Note: If you have already completed at least one of the CRM courses prior to April 30, 2015, please contact us at GRMI@RIMS.org as you will need to follow a different process.

 Note: Please allow up to six weeks for processing of application materials.

 In order to maintain your CRM designation, membership in GRMI must remain current.
 To renew and continue your membership, you must submit your annual dues payment of $50 (USD).